Legacy giving can be the culmination of a lifetime of giving. Many churches would be delighted to receive a legacy from a former worshipper.

 It is helpful to appoint a parish/benefice legacy officer to oversee your legacy strategy and be available to discuss matters in confidence.

 A leaflet which you can personalise using photographs of your church and its community and your own messaging on gifts in Wills is available on the Parish Resources website.
+A customisable legacy leaflet or legacy bookmark may be ordered through the Church of England print hub.

 Just as we can encourage proportionate giving for regular lifetime gifts, why not encourage people – through general legacy promotion – to consider a Residuary gift (a percentage of their estate) in their Will, rather than a Pecuniary gift (a fixed amount, the value of which could have decreased considerably since the Will was written).